Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/dbimpactadvisor/dbimpactadvisor.md

     ![AHF Balance Report Summary](images/sampleahfbalancereport3.png " ")

-    With the recommended CPU values for each database, the report shows that the impacted hours for **exa03cdb1db12 and exa03cdb2db12** have been reduced.
-However, the database workload for **exa03cdb1db12** may still exceed its guaranteed limits, meaning it could continue to compete for additional CPU resources.
-As a result, the status of **exa03cdb1db12** is shown as FAIL under the recommended section.
+    The recommendation suggests reducing the CPU allocation for the databases.
+With the reduced CPU on the databases, the report indicates that the impacted hours for all three databases will decrease.
+However, the workload for **exa03cdb2db12** may still exceed its guaranteed limits, potentially causing it to continue competing for additional CPU resources.
+So, the status of **exa03cdb2db12** is shown as **FAIL** under the recommended section.

     Ideally, the cluster should be allocated additional CPUs, or the databases should be moved to a cluster with available capacity.